 6. Visit The Animals At Biltmore Farmyard

 Did you know that Biltmore Estate has barnyard animals?
 Visitors may see hens, lambs, cows, horses, and goats with their complimentary visit to the farmyard.

 Available staff will discuss how the animals are a crucial part of the estates and provide hands-on activities.

-Antler Hill Barn Craft Demonstrations
+7. Watch An Antler Hill Barn Craft Demonstration

 Children are able to take their lessons further by creating themed take-home toys and souvenirs.